cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 * string values obtained by concatenating strings using the `+` operator,
 * linked variables,
 * linked blocks (only in relaxed syntax mode),
-* built-in variables, except built-in variables known not to be constant.
+* built-in variables, except built-in variables known not to be constant,
+* mlog keywords.

 Example: